mikemaccana/python-docx/README.markdown

 These are referred to as 'WordML', 'Office Open XML' and 'Open XML' by Microsoft.

-They can be opened in Microsoft Office 2007, Microsoft Mac Office 2008, Google Docx, OpenOffice.org 2.2, and Apple iWork 08.
+They can be opened in Microsoft Office 2007, Microsoft Mac Office 2008, Google Docs, OpenOffice.org 3, and Apple iWork 08.

 They also validate as well formed XML at http://validator.w3.org/check